Learn More: Self-Assessment Form

 WHO CAN ENTER SERBIA WITH THIS DOCUMENT?

 All foreign travelers and Serbian citizens coming back to Serbia must fill in this document before arrival.

 GET THE SERBIA SELF-ASSESSMENT FORM

 To apply for the Serbia Self-Assessment Form, you’ll have to offer some information about your health status to confirm that you have no signs of COVID-19.
-While a COVID-19 test is not required, it is highly recommended to avoid a quarantine requirement.
-However, travelers with a COVID-19 vaccination certificate issued by the Serbian authorities are exempt from both quarantine and testing.

 Check our application page to complete the Serbia Self-Assessment Form.

 Once you finish filling out the application request, we’ll forward the Serbia Self-Assessment Form deliverable document to your email before your travel.
 After you get this document, be sure to print it out and hand-sign it if needed so that you can show it to the immigration officers once you arrive in Serbia.